 Please note, these costs are for students taking courses on the McMinnville campus.
-Costs for students enrolled as full nursing majors at the Linfield-Good Samaritan School of Nursing in Portland and through the Adult Degree Program may vary.
+Costs for students enrolled as nursing majors at the Linfield-Good Samaritan School of Nursing in Portland and through the Online and Continuing Education Program may vary.

 Linfield offers a number of renewable scholarships based on academic achievement.
-Eligibility begins at a 3.4 unweighted high school GPA.
-Other factors include board scores, either the SAT Reasoning Test or ACT exam, and strength of schedule.
+Eligibility is based on high school GPA and board scores, either the SAT Reasoning Test or ACT exam, and strength of schedule.
 For additional information regarding merit-based scholarships, consider our Scholarship Calculator.

 Other awards may be based on merit, while others take financial need into consideration.